anilech/anilech.github.io/_posts/2019-03-07-expdp-query-with-both-single-and-double-quotes.md

 ![kdpv]({{ "/assets/linz_donau.jpg" | relative_url }})

-To export/import subset of data data pump utilities use QUERY clause to define the subset.
-Recently i need to export partial data from a table with lower case column names and the filter has to be defined on a date column.
+To export or import a subset of data, Datapump utilities use the QUERY clause to define the subset.
+Recently i need to export partial data from a table with a lower case column names and the filter has to be defined on a date column.
 After multiple attempts of trying to escape quotes with backslash character and receiving a lot of error messages like

 ```
 ORA-39001: invalid argument value